augustogoncalves/dotnetcoreheroku/README.md

 Requires [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).

-1. Using the Integrated Terminal, run `heroku login`
+Using the Integrated Terminal, run:

+1. `heroku login`
-2. Create app using [.NET Code Buildpack](https://elements.heroku.com/buildpacks/jincod/dotnetcore-buildpack): `heroku create ForgeSampleAppName --buildpack https://github.com/jincod/dotnetcore-buildpack.git`
-There are many options of buildpack, this was one choice.
+2. Create app using [.NET Code Buildpack](https://elements.heroku.com/buildpacks/jincod/dotnetcore-buildpack) (there are many options of buildpack, this was one choice):

+   `heroku create ForgeSampleAppName --buildpack https://github.com/jincod/dotnetcore-buildpack.git`
 3. Go to [Heroku Dashboard](https://dashboard.heroku.com/apps) and select the newly create app.
 Under **Deploy** >> **Connect to GitHub**, connect to the github repo and **Enable Automatic Deploys**.
 4. Go to the app **Settings** (on [Heroku Dashboard](https://dashboard.heroku.com/apps)), under **Config Vars** click on **Reveal Config Vars** and add your **FORGE\_CLIENT\_ID**, **FORGE\_CLIENT\_SECRET** and **FORGE\_CALLBACK\_URL** (if 3-legged).

 ## Commit & Push

-Now all news commits to the selected branch will automatically deploy to the Heroku app.
+As the Github repo is connected to Heroku, all new commits to the selected branch will automatically deploy to the Heroku app.

-1. Add `.vscode` folder to `.gitignore`
+1. As `launch.json` contains the ID/Secret, add `.vscode` folder to `.gitignore`
-2. Commit & Push to github
+2. Commit & Push to Github

+At the Heroku dashboard, for this app, see **Logs**, it should say: _Build started by username_, then _Build succeeded_.
+Now the app should live, try the same **Values** endpoint.

 ## Add Autodesk.Forge package